halon-dev/Data-Portfolio/Readme.md

 The service accommodates two primary user types: casual riders, who pay per ride or per day, and annual members, who commit to longer-term usage.
 Casual riders tend to use the service for leisure, while members are more likely to rely on it for commuting and regular transportation.

 Historically, Cyclistic has used a wide-reaching marketing strategy to attract users.
 However, internal financial reviews have shown that long-term members are more valuable to the company in terms of revenue and engagement.
-As a result, the marketing director, Lily Moreno, has tasked the analytics team with identifying behavioral differences between casual riders and members.
 The objective is to support a targeted campaign that encourages more casual users to transition into annual memberships through insights drawn from trip usage patterns and rider trends.

 - **Category 1:** Usage Behavior
 - **Category 2:** Ride Duration and Time-of-Day Patterns